texas/tx_elevators/README.rst

 Getting Data
 ------------

-If you don't have a database set up, ``make resetdb`` will create one for you.
+If you don't have a database set up, ``DEBUG=1 make resetdb`` will create one for you.
 Running ``make scrape`` will download a fresh copy of the CSV and import the data.
 Afterwards, you can run ``manage.py geocode`` to geocode the data.

 Deploying to Heroku